JUDGMENT, REDEMPTION, AND THE FIRST RESURRECTION

 Both of these works are of God as we continue to cooperate with the Holy Spirit.
 The Holy Spirit brings us through the previous steps we have described so we may be worthy and competent to experience the transformation of our inner personality.
 As our inner personality is transformed, our worthiness and competence are increased so that the destruction of evil and the forming and dwelling of Christ in us are strengthened and accelerated.

-It can be seen that we either are in a cycle going downward, in that what we are and what we do interact to insure our loss of inheritance or possibly our complete destruction in the Lake of Fire; or else we are in a cycle moving upward, in that what we are and do interact to insure our achievement of eternal life.
+It can be seen that we either are in a cycle going downward, in that what we are and what we do interact to ensure our loss of inheritance or possibly our complete destruction in the Lake of Fire; or else we are in a cycle moving upward, in that what we are and do interact to ensure our achievement of eternal life.
 In this is fulfilled the saying that to those who have will be more be given and from those who have not will be taken away even that which they possess.

 The rewards go to the conquerors, and the rewards make God’s conquerors even more capable of conquest.
 The sin and rebellion that increase in the sinner bring further judgment and death upon him.